kshabir/Udacity-SensorFusionEngineer/README.md

 # Udacity-SensorFusionEngineer

-# How to become an expert Sensor Fusion
+# How to become Sensor Fusion Expert
 It requires 6 most essential skills to acquire [1]:

     1. Experience with Multi-Sensor Fusion